GoToolSharing/passfinder-documentation/docs/company/end-special.md

 # End-special

-The `--end-special` flag adds a special charset character to the end of the password.
+The `--end-special` and `-s` flag adds a special charset character to the end of the password.

 ```bash
 > passfinder company -n passfinder --end-special